dynamsoft-docs/mobile-document-scanner-docs-js/guide/index.md

 };
 ```

-This bypasses the Scanner View entirely and brings up the Correction View as the first View, after having detected document boundaries on the static image.
-The user can proceed through the rest of the workflow and further alter the document boundaries, re-take another image (to open up the Scanner View), etc.
+This hides the `DocumentScannerView` UI entirely and brings up the `DocumentCorrectionView` as the first view, after having detected document boundaries on the static image.
+The user can proceed through the rest of the workflow and further alter the document boundaries, re-take another image (to open up the `DocumentScannerView`), etc.

 > [!IMPORTANT]
 > `launch()` can accept images or PDFs.
 If launching with a PDF, MDS will **only process the first page**.

+> [!TIP]
+> You can completely disable all UI and use MDS to scan a file completely statically by hiding both the `DocumentCorrectionView` and the `DocumentResultView` in [example 2](#example-2-only-show-documentscannerview).

 #### Example 5: Configure Scan Modes